Adoption is always a family affair, but for Matt and Carrie Bunkowske, it has become a family tradition, too.

-The Bunkowske family’s 2-generation adoption story with CSS began when Jill and Duane, newly married and ready to start a family, discovered that Duane’s bout with childhood cancer led to infertility.
+The Bunkowske family’s two-generation adoption story with CSS began when Jill and Duane, newly married and ready to start a family, discovered that Duane’s bout with childhood cancer led to infertility.

 Jill finds great joy in the adoption option, for both herself and for her son.
 “I’ve never given birth, but that’s only a short period of time out of an entire lifetime that you are going to be a parent.
 So there was never a moment where we struggled with or were saddened by the idea of adoption,” she said.
 “Honestly, I forget all the time that my children are adopted.”

-The adoptions of her son and grandson are connected across the years by CSS, and by an Aug.
-16 date.
-Matt was placed with his parents on Aug.
-16, 1979 and his application to become an adoptive parent himself is dated Aug.
-16, 2018.
+The adoptions of her son and grandson are connected across the years by CSS, and by the date of August 16.
+Matt was placed with his parents on August 16, 1979 and his application to become an adoptive parent himself is dated August 16, 2018.
 “From my adoption to our paperwork to begin the process for our son was exactly 39 years.”